preethi-99/Evaluation-of-LLM-calling-applications-Automation-/README.md

 # LLM Based Calling Assistant Automation Experiments

 ## Overview
 This repository contains a Python-based tool to automate and evaluate call setup time in LLM-powered voice assistant apps.
-It also includes a method to analyze CPU and RAM usage during TTS and ASR operations using Android profiling tools.
+The repository also contains a tool that  measures CPU and memory usage during in-app TTS and ASR operations using system-level monitoring via ADB.

 ## Features
 - Detects mic activation via ADB logcat or audio state polling.
 - Plays a pre-recorded audio (`hi_fixed.wav`) after a configurable delay.
 - Captures app responsiveness and system resource utilization.
+- Evaluates TTS and ASR performance by measuring CPU load and memory usage before,during and after execution.

 ##  Setup Instructions